 Initiated in January 2013, the My Rides Program expands upon 40-years of connecting Placer County residents to destinations they would not otherwise be able to access with the traditional public transit system.
 This program helps those living in rural areas and families of limited means with children under the age of six to stay connected to their neighbors, maintain a sense of community, and have transportation to needed services.

-The expanded program connects volunteer drivers with residents of North Tahoe, Sheridan, and east of Colfax to the I-80/SR-20 Interchange near Yuba Gap.
+The expanded program now connects volunteer drivers with residents through out the County.
 The incorporated Cities of Auburn, Lincoln, Loomis, Rocklin, Roseville and portions of unincorporated south Placer County already had access to this service.

 The volunteer drivers, after being approved, can be reimbursed for their mileage under one of two programs:

-- Rural Mileage Reimbursement program allows eligible residents in rural areas to enlist a neighbor or friend to provide transportation where volunteer drivers may not be available.
-The neighbor or friend can then be reimbursed for mileage driven to nonemergency medical appointments.
+- Rural Mileage Reimbursement program allows eligible Placer County residents in rural areas to enlist a neighbor or friend to provide transportation where volunteer drivers may not be available.
+The neighbor or friend can then be reimbursed for mileage driven to non-emergency medical appointments.
 The neighbor or friend must be approved as a volunteer driver by Seniors First.

 This program is collaboration between Western Placer Consolidated Transportation Services Agency, Seniors First, Area 4 Agency on Aging, and First 5 Placer, with Seniors First currently serving as the implementing agency.
 Since December 2009, PCTPA, acting as the Western Placer Consolidated Transportation Service Agency (CTSA), has endeavored to improve transportation options for elderly and persons with disabilities who are unable to use conventional public transit services in Placer County.